Estimation : Round up of numbers (Addition and Subtraction)

 Remember, estimation is not always exact, but it can help you get a sense of what the answer should be.

-To use empty jars and pebbles for estimation, you can follow these steps:
+To use empty jars and pebbles for estimation, follow these steps:

 - Now take another jar with some pebbles, let’s say you count 17 pebbles.
-You can round this number to the nearest ten by rounding down to 10.
+You can round this number to the nearest ten (10).

-- Hold up both of your hands and count how many fingers you have in total.
+- Hold up both of your hands and count how many fingers you have.
+For example, 8 fingers on one hand and 7 fingers on the other hand gives you 15 fingers.

-Remember, estimation is not always exact, but it can help you get a sense of what the answer should be.
-Using jars, pebbles, and your hands can make estimation more fun and interactive!
+Remember, estimation is not always exact, but it can give you a good idea of the answer!

 ESTIMATION

-When the rounding off decimals to the nearest whole number, look at the digit in the tenths place.
+- When rounding off decimals to the nearest whole number, look at the digit in the tenths place:

 - If this digit is less than 5, replace the digits after the decimal point by zero.